-- 135 has a subdued cross-profile suggestive of moraine degradation over time from the removal of finer grained material from the peak to the flanks (Putkonen et al., 2008; Sortor, 2022).
-The location and size of Glacier Lake is controlled by steep rocky walls to the north and south with colluvial fans along the base of the southern wall.
+- 120 and size of Glacier Lake is controlled by steep rocky walls to the north and south with colluvial fans along the base of the southern wall.
 Two bedrock knobs separate Glacier Lake from Triangle Lake to the west, with morainal deposits restricting water flow between the two (Graf, 1971).
-To the northwest of Triangle Lake, a rounded and smoothed bedrock exposure increases elevation as the - 140 valley changes orientation to north-south and gains another ~450 m of elevation.
-A small cirque below the peak of Spirit Mountain (3744 m asl) contains a lake, Frosty Lake, and two moraines along both the down- and upvalley shores.
-The downvalley moraine is low-relief, bouldery, and rests on the cirque lip.
+To the northwest of Triangle Lake, a rounded and smoothed bedrock exposure increases elevation as the valley changes orientation to north-south and gains another ~450 m of elevation.
+A small circue below the peak of Spirit Mountain (3744 m asl) contains a lake, Frosty Lake, and two - 125 moraines along both the down- and upvalley shores.
+The downvalley moraine is low-relief, bouldery, and rests on the circular lip.
 The upvalley moraine is 50 m tall, sharp-crested, within 25 m of modern ice, and morphologically similar to the moraine at Triangle Lake.
-No prominent moraines are present between Triangle Lake and those at Frosty Lake. - 145
+No prominent moraines are present between Triangle Lake and those at Frosty Lake.

-5 The cirque near Little Glacier Lake preserves two moraines with an additional moraine in the cirque near Triangle Lake (Fig. 2).
+The cirgue near Little Glacier Lake preserves two moraines with an additional moraine in the cirgue near

+Triangle Lake (Fig. 2).
 The moraines around Little Glacier Lake have high-angle lateral slopes of large (>1 m) angular boulders mixed with coarse to fine sands and all grain sizes in between (Fig. 3).
 The toe of the moraine is lower-relief (15 m), dominated by boulders, and rests along the southern shore of Little Glacier Lake.
 The left-lateral moraine rests on a bedrock outcrop at 3022 m asl (Fig. 3B).
-Ribbed crests of boulder deposits are found inboard of the left lateral

-- 150 moraine and maintain a similar elevation throughout.
+Ribbed crests of boulder deposits are found inboard of the left lateral moraine and maintain a similar elevation throughout.
 Between the lateral moraines, the surface elevation remains fairly consistent, with drastic changes in slope only along the distal sides of the moraines.
 While the moraine crests are easily defined, abundant boulder debris coverage within the moraine limits is suggestive of rock glacier activity or rockfall from over-steepened cliff faces.
-Small patches of modern ice are visible near the headwall but are covered in debris further down slope. - 155 A steep-sloped moraine is found along the southern shore of Triangle Lake, ~1.2 km north of a cirque headwall containing a small (~0.1 km2), debris-covered glacier.
+Small patches of modern ice are visible near the headwall but are covered in debris further down slope.

+A steep-sloped moraine is found along the southern shore of Triangle Lake, ~1.2 km north of a cirque headwall containing a small (~0.1 km2), debris-covered glacier.
 The moraine increases in relief from 35 m near the terminus to 80 m along the lateral aspects and contains abundant coarse sands and gravels among numerous angular boulders (>0.4 m in height).
 The peak of the moraine is narrow and exhibits minimal deflation, yet occasional patches of grass and soil suggest the surficial deposits are not recent.
 From the terminus, the moraine curves to the east to intersect a near-vertical cliff face and is covered with boulders, some up to ~10 m in size.
 The western aspect of the moraine gains 130 m elevation before encountering a glacially-smoothed bedrock knob.
-Above the bedrock knob, the moraine continues another 60 m before reaching the glacier.
+Above the bedrock knob, the

+145 moraine continues another 60 m before reaching the glacier.